zeroflag/equinox/doc/interop.md

 Equinox doesn't have its own standard library besides the stack manipulation words and a few others for table construction.

-If you want to use something like max, you'll need to use the Lua function math.max.
+If you want to use something like `max`, you'll need to use the Lua function `math.max`.
 However, Lua functions don't use Forth's data stack to pass parameters, and many Lua functions are variadic.
 Even when they aren't, there is no reliable way to check the arity of a Lua function.